BCDigSchol/missionary-grammars/app/views/pages/home.html.md

 history of linguistics are discontinuous, irregular, and in flux, they can help us to cultivate hermeneutic and intercultural openness.

-### About the source texts
+<%= content_for :header do %>About the source texts<% end %>

-The 24 original source texts belong to the <a href="http://www.bc.edu/libraries/collections/collinfo/a-zlist/rarebooks.html" target="_blank">Nicholas M. Williams Ethnological Collection</a> of the the John J.
+The 24 original source texts belong to the <a href="http://www.bc.edu/libraries/collections/collinfo/a-zlist/rarebooks.html" target="_blank">Nicholas M. Williams Ethnological Collection</a> of the John J.
 Burns Library at Boston College (Chestnut Hill, MA).
 This collection was assembled and donated by Joseph J. Williams, S.J., a Jesuit missionary and ethnologist (and former Professor of Cultural Anthropology at Boston